monsoonmaelstrom/book2/book2.md

 ----

 I’m in the gym sparring with Amelia once again.
 Or trying to, only suddenly there are three times as many people in here as there would be any other night.
-I know they’re all only here because I’m here, and I’ve suddenly become interesting.
+I know they’re all only here because I’m here.
+I’ve suddenly become interesting.
 I hate being interesting.

 “Have you seen Liam recently?”
 I ask Amelia quietly as the two of us sit against one of the walls, waiting for some of the crowd to piss off.